Long-Form Content: Vying for Attention in the Digital Age

 Long-form content is referred to as literary content, magazine writing, or narrative journalism.

-To be considered long-form, the content needs be more than 1,200 words.
+To be considered long-form, the content needs to be more than 1,200 words.

 “People are busy and you’ve got to be concise to keep their interest — but when it comes to search ranks and organic traffic, this assumption couldn’t be farther from the truth,” writes Ramona Sukhraj, content marketing manager with Impact, in Long-Form Content vs. Short-Form Content.
 “Although there is still a demand for short-form blog posts, videos, etc. from audiences, marketers’ demand for long-form content has increased dramatically as posts tend to rank higher in search engines (more specifically in Google).”